OpenMPT/openmpt/README.md

      -  You will need the Winamp 5 SDK and the XMPlay SDK if you want to compile the plugins for these 2 players.
-They can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script.
+They can be downloaded automatically on Windows 7 or later by just running the `build/download_externals.cmd` script.

         If you do not want to or cannot use this script, you may follow these manual steps instead: